 To help you understand the distinctions between cerebral palsy and multiple sclerosis, we’re going to compare the two side by side.

 Multiple Sclerosis Basics

 Multiple sclerosis is an autoimmune disease that occurs when the immune system attacks the myelin sheath that surrounds neurons in the brain and spinal cord.

-The attack causes inflammation, which damages the transmission of signals between neurons.
+The attack causes inflammation and damage, which delays or prevents the transmission of signals between neurons.
 This can result in a variety of impaired motor, cognitive, and emotional functions.

 Relapsing-remitting multiple sclerosis affects about 85-90% of individuals with MS. It’s characterized by periods of progressive neurological dysfunction (relapses) followed by periods of mild neurological recovery (remission).

 Cerebral Palsy Basics

 Cerebral palsy is a motor disability caused by damage to the brain before or during birth, or in early childhood.